benjiebob/Sweepstakes/README.md

 ## The Draw

-A random seed was selected based on the start date (in UK date format) of the World Cup: **20112022**.
+A random seed was selected based on the start date (in DDMMYYYY date format) of the World Cup: **20112022**.
 The results of the [draw](https://github.com/benjiebob/WorldCup22_Sweepstake/blob/main/run_worldcup_draw.ipynb) are as follows:

 |   FIFA World Cup Ranking | Team           | Group   |   FIFA World Ranking | Player    |
 |-------------------------:|:---------------|:--------|---------------------:|:----------|